The earned income tax credit (eitc) is a federal income tax credit for low and moderate income American families.

-The EIC tax table can be found in the instructions for the 1040 tax form.
-The person who files for the eic cannot be the qualifying child of another person, cannot use the married filing separate status, and cannot file a form related to foreign earned income.
+The EIC tax table can be helpful in estimating your credit amount The person who files for the EIC cannot be the qualifying child of another person, cannot use the married filing separate status, and cannot file a form related to foreign earned income.

-For 2014, credits range from $475 with no qualifying children to $6,044 with three or more qualifying children.
-In order to qualify specifically for 2013, investment income must not exceed $3,200.
+For 2014, credits range from $487 with no qualifying children to $6,044 with three or more qualifying children.
+In order to qualify, investment income must not exceed $3,200.
 The credits are as follows:

 Tax Year 2014 maximum credit: